Ackater/writing.com-archival/README.md

 ### get_search

-To get the proper URL, first perform a search on writing.com.
-Then click the magnifying glass icon just above the results to redo the search.
+To get the proper URL, first enter in your search term into the text box in the upper left of the page and hit enter (or click the magnifying glass).
+You will be taken to the search results page.
+On this page, you will see your search term at the top center.
+To the right of that is a dropdown that by default says "Things to Read".
+On that dropdown, select "Interactives" and then click the "Go" button right below it.
+All results should now only be interactives.
+Finally, click the magnifying glass icon just above the results to redo the search.
 Now your URL is in the correct form for get_search.
 Don't forget to quote it with "".

 ### Your first use